-However, the district improved in most areas over last year's scores, but struggled in the area of social studies in grades 3, 5 and 6 as well as science in grades 3, 5 and 6.
-The largest drop, a 13.8 percentage point decrease, came in social studies at the third grade level.
+The district improved in most areas over last year's scores, but struggled in the area of social studies in grades 3, 4 and 5 as well as science in grades 3, 5 and 6.
+The largest drop, a 8.5 percentage point decrease, came in social studies at the third grade level.
 The district saw the biggest jump in average scores over 2009 in grade 8 social studies, a 5.1 percentage point increase.

-The data shows DD4 students performed best in language arts, especially in the early grades.
-However, the percentage of students that passes the state standard fell off at each grade level.
-The district passed the highest percentage of students in grades 3 and 4 social studies and grade 3 language arts, both at 81 percent.
+The data shows Charleston County students largely excelled in language arts, especially in the early grades.
+However, the percentage of students that passes the state standard fell off with students in grade 8.
+The district passed the highest percentage of students in grade 4 social studies and grade 3 language arts, both at 81 percent.
 Fourth grade math students were a close second at 80.5 percent.

-PASS scores for African-American students, students operating with a limited understanding of the English language and those enrolled in free or reduced lunch programs remained lower that overall student scoring percentages in the district, similar to the state-wide percentages with one exception.
+PASS scores for African-American students, students operating with a limited understanding of the English language and those enrolled in free or reduced lunch programs remained lower that overall student scoring percentages in the district, similar to the state-wide percentages.

-Students with limited English proficiency and those who receive free or reduced lunch saw similar success in social studies and the language arts.
-In fact, over 80 percent of grade 3 students who receive free or reduced-fare lunch passed the language arts test.
-In social studies, 79.4 percent of grade 3 students passed and 79.9 percent passed in grade 4.
+Students with limited English proficiency and those who receive free or reduced lunch saw similar success in the language arts.
+In fact, nearly 75 percent of grade 3 students with limited English proficiency passed the language arts test.
+In social studies, 74 percent of grade 4 students passed and 76.8 percent passed in grade 6.